Exodus 19 – The Nation of Israel Comes to Mount Sinai

 iii.
 Hebrews 12:18-24 says clearly that under the New Covenant we come to a different mountain, that our salvation and relationship with God is centered at Mount Zion, not Mount Sinai.

-· Sinai speaks of fear and terror, but Zion speaks of love and forgiveness.
+· Sinai speaks of fear and terror, Zion of love and forgiveness.

 · Sinai is in a dry desert, but Zion is the city of the Living God.